Exercise For Stress Relief

 • Lead to more restful sleep quality

-And there’s more energy boost – who doesn’t love feeling more energetic?
-Plus, when you’re physically active, your body feels stronger and healthier, and that alone can be a huge mood booster.
+And there’s more energy boost – who doesn’t love feeling more energetic through exercise?
+Plus, when you’re physically active and exercise more, your body feels stronger and healthier, and that alone can be a huge mood booster.
+Thus, leading to stress management.

 Did you know that exercise can actually change the structure of your brain in a good way?
 It:

-• Promotes the growth of new brain cells
+• Exercise promotes the growth of new brain cells

-It’s like taking your brain to the gym!
+It’s like taking your brain to the gym when you exercise!
 This is especially true for areas of the brain that control thinking and memory.
-Who knew lifting weights or going for a run could make you smarter?
+Who knew exercise lifting weights or going for a run could make you smarter?

-Lastly, let’s not forget the emotional benefits.
-Exercise can be a great way to clear your mind, think things through, or even let go of pent-up emotions.
-It’s a healthy outlet for frustration, anxiety and stress.
+Lastly, let’s not forget the emotional benefits aside from stress benefits.
+Exercise can be a great way to clear your mind, get rid of stress, think things through, or even let go of pent-up emotions.
+It’s a healthy outlet for frustration, anxiety, and stress.
 You’re giving your mind a break from the stress and a chance to reset, whether you’re:

 • Punching a bag